mromanello/DigiClass_UniRostock2017/student_expectations.md

 - digitalization of ancient texts
 - learn how to use **databases** in order to compare and interpret latin texts
 - get to know the most common ways scholars work with latin/greek texts in a digital environment
+- which useful online ressources we have
+- how to use them

 **Thank you for your attention!**